A starter’s guide to program management

 by Mustafa Hafızoglu

 What is a Program Manager and Program management?
 Here’s a quick guide to program management and the job of a program manager.
 The program management role emerged as an extension of project management in the late 20th Century.
-This extension came from the increasing complexity of the projects, the increasing importance and necessity of linking projects with strategic objectives, and the increasing number of interrelated projects to be managed simultaneously.
-Let’s begin by defining what program management is.
+This extension came from the increasing complexity of projects, the increasing importance and necessity of linking projects with strategic objectives, and the increasing number of interrelated projects to be managed simultaneously.
+Let’s begin by defining program management.

 What is program management?

-Merriam-Webster Dictionary defines a program as “a plan or system under which action may be taken towards a goal,” whereas PMI defines it as “related projects, subsidiary programs, and program activities managed in a coordinated manner to obtain benefits not available from managing them individually.”
-I would suggest defining it as a program is a collection of various components, each having its own goals aiming to create and execute a mindset to realize benefits and obtain a synergy.
+Merriam-Webster Dictionary defines a program as “a plan or system under which action may be taken towards a goal.”
+In contrast, PMI defines it as “related projects, subsidiary programs, and program activities managed in a coordinated manner to obtain benefits not available from managing them individually.”
+I would suggest defining it as a program, a collection of various components, each with its own goals to create and execute a mindset to realize benefits and obtain synergy.
 The components mentioned in this definition can be projects, portfolios, and operations.
-The program is expected to focus on how to obtain benefits by managing these related components in a coordinated and effective way.
+The program is expected to focus on obtaining benefits by managing these related components in a coordinated and effective way.

 Why program management matters?

-A growing organization cannot escape from the increasing number of projects and complexity.
-Program management provides these organizations with a new system to overcome this complexity by managing related projects in a coordinated way and creating benefits that could not be created otherwise.
+A growing organization cannot escape the increasing number of projects and complexity.
+Program management provides these organizations with a new system to overcome this complexity by coordinating related projects and creating benefits that could not be achieved otherwise.

-In today’s dynamic environment and fierce competition, solely projects and their products cannot be sufficient to reach the defined company-wide goals and strategies.
-The defined and realized benefits as a result of the programs will be the crucial approaches for the organizations to achieve their vision.
+In today’s dynamic environment and fierce competition, projects and their products alone cannot be sufficient to reach the defined company-wide goals and strategies.
+The defined and realized benefits of the programs will be the crucial approaches for organizations to achieve their vision.

 The scope of program management